InfinitumForm/cf-geoplugin/readme.txt

 == Frequently Asked Questions ==

+= What should I do if the plugin doesn't work? =

+Geo Controller is designed to be compatible with most plugins, the WordPress ecosystem is vast and complex.
+With thousands of different plugins available and millions of unique WordPress installations, each with their potential combinations of themes, plugins, and settings, the landscape is incredibly diverse.

+What this means is that although efforts have been made to ensure Geo Controller works smoothly with other plugins, there might be instances where conflicts occur.
+A "conflict" in this context refers to two or more plugins interfering with each other's functionality.
+This could cause one or both plugins to not work as intended, or even cause issues with the overall function of the website.

+It's almost impossible to test Geo Controller against every possible combination of plugins and WordPress configurations.
+Therefore, a 100% guarantee of compatibility cannot be given.
+It's a rare occurrence, but sometimes, specific plugins might not work well with Geo Controller.

+If such a problem arises, it's crucial to reach out to the support teams of Geo Controller or the other plugin involved.
+This collaborative approach often leads to a quick resolution of the issue.
+Both sets of developers understand their products intimately and will be able to assist in finding a solution.

+Furthermore, many compatibility issues stem from outdated software.
+Plugins, themes, and even WordPress itself are continually being updated.
+These updates often include fixes for known conflicts and compatibility issues.
+Therefore, keeping all aspects of a WordPress site up to date - including Geo Controller, other plugins, and the WordPress installation itself - is usually the most straightforward way to prevent or resolve these conflicts.

+In summary, while Geo Controller aims to be compatible with most plugins, the sheer variety of the WordPress environment means that occasional conflicts may arise.
+Open communication with support teams and keeping software up to date are the best strategies to ensure a smooth experience.

 = Is Geo Controller free?
 Is there some license or restrictions? =

 Geo Controller uses a combination of free and paid services that return information about the locations.